dglass710/pwned/ReadMe.md

     - **Steps**:
       1. Ensures Docker is running.
       2. Accepts command line arguments to determine the type of update:
-         - No arguments: Prompts the user to update the database based on its timestamp.
+         - No arguments: Prompts the user to update the database based on its timestamp if a database exists, or performs a full update if the database does not exist.
-         - `f` or `F`: Performs a full update.
+         - If the argument starts with an 'f' (not case sensitive): Performs a full update.
-         - `p` or `P`: Performs a partial update, or a full update if the database does not exist.
+         - If the argument starts with a 'p' (not case sensitive): Performs a partial update, or a full update if the database does not exist.
+         - The argument provided is logged for reference.
       3. Downloads the latest passwords using HaveIBeenPwned/PwnedPasswordsDownloader.
       4. Removes the old `pwned.db` file.
       5. Runs `txt_to_db.py` to build a new `pwned.db` database.